Tower City, North Dakota

 Tower City is a city in Barnes and Cass counties in the State of North Dakota.
 The population was 268 at the 2020 census.

 History

 Tower City was laid out in 1879.
-The city was named for Charlemagne Tower, a railroad official.
+Founded as a station on the Northern Pacific Railroad, it was named for Charlemagne Tower, a railroad official.
 A post office has been in operation at Tower City since 1879.
+The city was incorporated in 1881.